Here are some helpful Health Food lists

 of strong connective tissue in your heart and blood vessels.

-Healthy foods that contain copper include: organic beef liver, raw cashews,
+Healthy foods that contain copper include: raw cashews,

 raw sunflower seeds, raw hazelnuts, raw almonds, organic peanut butter, mushrooms,